COVID-19 Vaccine Information

 NYC Guidance for Health and Human Service Providers

-ACS Child Care Operations Offices including Resource Areas are closed to the public effective Monday March 23, 2020 in light of widespread community transmission of COVID-19 in New York City.
+ACS Child Care Operations Offices including Resource Areas are closed to the public effective Monday March 23, 2020 in light of COVID-19 in New York City.

 For any ACS Voucher Child Care issues, please reach us at one of the following email addresses: